-The child care crisis is directly affecting the economic stability and growth of Bucks County.
-As of December 2021, an estimated 24,500 jobs were unfilled in the county.
-Even if parents want to take these jobs, there simply isn't enough child care capacity to enable them to do so.
+The child care crisis is directly affecting the economic stability and growth of Delaware County.
+As of December 2021, an estimated 21,000 jobs were unfilled in the county.
+55 Even if parents want to take these jobs, there simply isn't enough child care capacity to enable them to do so.

 In many ways, the child care sector is the canary in the coal mine with respect to expected trends post-COVID.
 Substantial COVID relief was available to help child care programs remain open during the pandemic.
-Now, without those resources the child care sector is collapsing.
+Now, without those resources, the child care sector is collapsing.
 To help parents return to the workforce, public policies must support the rebuilding of the child care infrastructure lost during the pandemic.

-Recommendation: The citizens of Bucks County must increase the efforts made on their behalf in Washington and Harrisburg to ensure more resources are made available so families can afford high-quality, affordable child care and pre-k.
+Recommendation: The citizens of Delaware County must increase the efforts made on their behalf in Washington and Harrisburg to ensure more resources are made available so families can afford high-quality, affordable child care and pre-k.

-Invest in Students So They Can Get Ahead Most students are still behind in school because of COVID.
-Prior to the pandemic most school districts in the county were struggling to help all students meet basic academic benchmarks, so students entered the pandemic shutdowns already far behind.
-When COVID struck, 26% of students could not read at the third grade level when they entered fourth grade, and 29% could not read at the eight grade level when they entered ninth grade.
+Invest in Students So They Can Get Ahead.
+Most students are still behind in school because of COVID.
+Yet prior to the pandemic, most school districts in the county were struggling to help all students meet basic academic benchmarks, so they entered the pandemic shutdowns already far behind.
+When COVID struck, 32% of students could not read at the third grade level when they entered fourth grade, and 38% could not read at the eighth grade level when they entered ninth grade.
+Far too many of these students were students of colo who disproportionally accounted for 58% of the fourth graders who started behind and 51% of the eighth grades who were struggling to learn.

-Recommendations: The citizens of Bucks County must unite and demand that state lawmakers deliver sufficient funds so that every school can afford to hire an ample supply of teachers, provide every student with a computer and, where necessary, free or affordable internet access.
+Recommendations: The citizens of Delaware County must unite and demand that state lawmakers deliver sufficient funds so that every school can afford to hire an ample supply of teachers, provide every student with a computer and, where necessary, free or affordable internet access.
 To achieve these goals, every state lawmaker should be on the record for supporting an end to the school funding crisis in the Commonwealth and supportive of a strategy to close the state's \$4.6 billion school funding deficit.